claraschneuwly/Parallel-Fast-Fourier-Transform/README.md

 1. compute the DFT [x ̃1, . . . , x ̃N ] of the original data;
 2. keep only few largest terms, and make others to be zeroes.

-The recommended plan for the project is:
+Tentative plan for the project is:

 1. Parallelize DFT:
 (a) implement the standard Cooley-Tukey radix-2 algorithm (see fft1.cpp);